-Every year since incorporation, the City has allocated 1% of its general fund to support low-income and vulnerable r by partnering with and funding community-based organizations to provide access to: housing, food, youth programs, behavioral health services, and other human services.
-The City requests the state's partnership in supporting programs and services that help prevent temporary and recurrent homelessness.
+Every year since incorporation, the City has allocated 1% of its general fund to support low-income and vulnerable residents by partnering with and funding community-based organizations to provide access to: housing, food, youth programs, behavioral health services, and other human services.
+The City requests the state's ongoing partnership in supporting programs and services that help prevent temporary and recurrent homelessness as well as meet housing growth targets that include specific numbers of emergency housing units and housing units affordable to those at 80% and below Pierce County area median income (AMI.)